Uniform Anderson Localization in One-Dimensional Floquet Maps: Discussion

 We proposed a minimal one-dimensional Floquet map with only nearest-neighbor coupling of the unit cells and a gapless spectrum.
 We demonstrated that the Anderson localization length is universal for all the eigenstates and for every value of the quasi-energy on the complex unit circle (in the thermodynamic limit), and depends only on the hopping-like parameter of the model.
 Furthermore, the localization length can be tuned from $0$ to $\infty$.

 These facts can be widely used in numerical studies.
 For example, in a recent paper, the authors employed a similar system in the absence of disorder to study Lyapunov spectrum scaling~\cite{malishava2022lyapunov} and conjectured its behavior in the presence of disorder.
 The universality and ability to control the disordered phase that we showed in this work may benefit subsequent related studies.
-Further applications may include research into thermalization, ergodization, localization phenomena in the presence of interactions, the interplay between nonlinearity-induced chaos and localization, delocalization due to dissipation, and many others.
+Further applications may include research into thermalization, ergodization, localization phenomena in the presence of interactions, the interplay between nonlinearity-induced chaos and localization, delocalization due to dissipation, time crystals, and many others.

+Our work serves primarily computational approaches to study disordered systems with the perspective of adding may body interactions \cite{nahum2018operator}.
+We propose an aesthetically appealing model which produces Anderson localized states with a constant density of states and a single localization length which can be varied from value zero to value infinity by one control parameter.
+On the other side, the model might be of interest for experimental ramifications, which certainly will bring limitations with time, like the one shown for finite size corrections in Fig.~\ref{figure3}.
+Likewise our results might be of interest for transport through nanostructures \cite{Celardo:2010vh}, open disordered systems \cite{Sorathia:2012tf}, and qubit management \cite{Tayebi:2016ur}.

 \textit{Acknowledgment}.This work was supported by the Institute for Basic Science (Project numbers: IBS-R024-D1, IBS-R024-Y3.).
-The author would like to thank Sergej Flach, Alexei Andreanov, and Merab Malishava for their valuable discussions and help, and Joel Rasmussen from Recon for proofreading.
+The authors would like to thank Alexei Andreanov and Merab Malishava for their valuable discussions and help, and Joel Rasmussen from Recon for proofreading.